No products in the cart.

 We know that purchasing an electric pottery kiln can lead to a lot of questions of about “how to” and “what if”.
 And “oh no!”

 That’s why Stone Leaf Pottery will be teaching a half day class to help potters learn how to fire an electric pottery kiln.
-The class for Winter 2018 will on Saturday, January 21.
+The class for Winter 2018 will on Sunday, February 18 and March 25.

 Stone Leaf Pottery owner, Ingrid King, and Kylle Been, long time SLP staff member, will be teaching everything from how to best load your kiln to what to do if the power goes out mid fire.
 Ingrid has been firing kilns for over 40 years and will touch upon other topics such as the best ways to load a bisque or glaze load, basic maintenance information and how to prevent glaze drips all over your expensive kiln shelves.
 Kiln Workshop attendees should come armed with notebooks to take notes and any questions they may have.